 Thoughts about being single

 Dating sucks and it feels specifically hard right now.
 After the third time being ghosted this month (not the spooky season I wanted), I decided to take a break from dating and focus on the pros of being single.
-Let me tell you, there are a lot of them!
+Let me tell you, there are plenty!

 Being single has taught me how to rely on myself and develop self-love.
 In this relationship-centric society, it takes extra reliance and self-love to stay true to yourself and become your best ally.
 I have been able to explore my own identity without bounds.
 This has led to big realizations like that I am queer and that I want a life full of close relationships and not just focused on one romantic relationship.

-Being single has made me who I am, brave, free, and independent.
+Being single has shaped me into the person I am today: brave, free, and independent.
 Iām hopeful that one day I will meet someone I want to be in a relationship with.
 I hope that my future partner will have their strengths from a period of being single because I know all the power it has given me.